Installation views of exhibitions organized by Collection Regard in its premise as well as in other institutions since 2011

 Marc Barbey is dedicated to collecting photographs and has built up a collection which spans the earliest days of photography into the 1990’s.
 The emphasis is on Berlin and German photography.

 As its French name "Regard" suggests, the collection hopes to inspire a deeper gaze towards that which is being viewed.
-The collection aims to further the discovery and re-discovery of formerly renowned photographers and photo artists who have since faded from memory.
+The collection aims to further the discovery and re-discovery of photographers that deserve our attention.

-The extensive oeuvre of Hein Gorny (1904-1967) takes in the Collection Regard insofar a special position, because the collection is entrusted with the administration of the estate.
-On top of the inventorisation and archivation of the still largely unknown oeuvre of Hein Gorny, the collection focuses on making the oeuvre public and to help ensure that Hein Gorny is perceived as the great photographer he has been.
+The extensive oeuvre of Hein Gorny (1904-1967) takes in the Collection Regard in so far a special position, because Marc Barbey is entrusted with the administration of the estate.
+Further to the inventorisation and archivation of the still largely unknown oeuvre of Hein Gorny, the collection focuses on making the oeuvre public and to help ensure that Hein Gorny is perceived as the great photographer he has been.

 The sale of limited editions as well as vintage prints to institutions and collectors are part of the work of the collection.